Overview

 Signs You Need Headstand for Kapha

-Headstand is indicated when Kapha imbalance manifests primarily as mental and upper body congestion — the heavy-headed morning fog that persists well past the first hour of waking, chronic sinus fullness that no amount of steam or neti pot practice fully resolves, and the cognitive slowness that makes thinking feel like wading through mud.
-The pose is needed when tarpaka kapha excess produces excessive daytime sleepiness despite adequate nighttime rest, when the eyes feel heavy and swollen upon waking, and when concentration requires disproportionate effort as though the brain itself has become waterlogged.
+Hatha sources describe Headstand as opening for the pattern where Kapha imbalance manifests primarily as mental and upper body congestion — the heavy-headed morning fog that persists well past the first hour of waking, chronic sinus fullness that no amount of steam or neti pot practice fully resolves, and the cognitive slowness that makes thinking feel like wading through mud.
+The pose is described for the pattern where tarpaka kapha excess produces excessive daytime sleepiness despite adequate nighttime rest, when the eyes feel heavy and swollen upon waking, and when concentration requires disproportionate effort as though the brain itself has become waterlogged.
 Physical signs include visible facial puffiness that worsens overnight, chronic periorbital edema (bags under the eyes) that does not respond to topical treatments because the cause is systemic fluid stagnation rather than local tissue weakness, and a persistent post-nasal drip that produces the constant throat-clearing Kapha types are known for.
 The emotional indicator is a pervasive lack of mental clarity — not confusion exactly, but a blunted quality to perception, as though experiencing life through several layers of gauze.
 Bodhaka kapha excess may accompany these signs, producing a thick coating on the tongue and diminished taste perception.

 Best Practice for Kapha